Bella Thorne & Chandler Parsons: Is She Fighting With Savannah Chrisley Over NBA Player?

 THE.BOY.IS.MINE!
 By flirting with Chandler Parsons from the court sidelines, Bella Thorne might be encroaching on Savannah Chrisley’s territory.
 But is the NBA player really worth fighting over?
 Here’s the EXCLUSIVE update on the girl’s love game!

 If ignorance is bliss, there should be no reason why Bella Thorne, 19, and Savannah Chrisley, 19, would be fighting.
 “Bella has nothing against Savannah because she has NO idea who she is,” a source tells HollywoodLife.com EXCLUSIVELY.
 “Bella is not interested in feuding with her over Chandler [Parsons].
-She‘s not the type to fight over a guy.
-It’s more Bella‘s style to invite Savannah to join them for a threesome.”
-Sharing is caring, right?
+She‘s not the type to fight over a guy.”
 Hats off to these beauties for keeping things cool, calm, and under control.

 You might be wondering how these three celebrities wound up in this complicated mess, and it all starts with a not-so-innocent trip to Cancun, Mexico.
 Apparently the sun south of the border does crazy things to the human brain, since Chandler, 28, was partying with Bella around the same time that he started seeing Savannah.
 We don’t want to say there was any cheating involved, but the timeline is a little concerning.
 After Mexico, Bella treated herself to a Memphis Grizzlies basketball game to watch Chandler in action!
 The model ended up calling Chandler her “boo” in a Snapchat video.